 Tip for Success: If you have ideas for change, partner with a Data Driver or Champion of the People to help you build a case for change and convince others to try your new approach.

-Your CI Style is the Champion of the People.
+Your CI Superpower is the Champion of the People.
 You are critical to the success of continuous improvement because you understand how improvement and process changes impact people.
 You actively seek feedback from everyone involved to make the solutions people-oriented.
 You provide balance to the data-driven people.

 It may be hard for the Champion of the People to make tough business decisions.
 Too much heart or emotion can make you blind to what the data is telling you.

 Tip for Success: Partner with a Data Driver to help you look at a problem or opportunity with more objectivity.
 Together you can combine people and data to make a compelling case for change.